mikemag/MonkeyCAM/engine/docs/Configuration_Guide.md

 MonkeyCAM converts its internal units to the selected units and emits `G20` (inches) or `G21` (millimeters) accordingly.

+#### XY Rotation
+"rotate x/y axes": `"none"` | `"counter-clockwise"` | `"clockwise"`

+Rotates the X/Y coordinates when emitting G-code.
+Use `"none"` for the default orientation, `"counter-clockwise"` for a -90° rotation, or `"clockwise"` for a 90° rotation.
+This is useful when your machine's long and short axes are configured opposite of the MonkeyCAM defaults.

 ### Overall speeds and feeds

 All feed rates are emitted as `F` codes in the G-Code programs,